elastic/connectors/docs/CONTRIBUTING.md

 You can also find us in the `#enterprise-search` channel of the [Elastic Community Slack](http://elasticstack.slack.com).

 ## Types of contributions

-### Initial contribution
+### Customize a connector

+To customize an _existing_ connector, follow these steps:

+1. Customize the source file for your data source from [connectors/sources](../connectors/sources)
+2. Add a unit test in [connectors/sources/tests](../connectors/sources/tests) with **+90% coverage**
+3. Declare your dependencies in [requirements.txt](../requirements/framework.txt).
+Make sure you pin these dependencies.
+4. For each dependency you add (including indirect dependencies) list all licences and provide the list in your patch.
+5. When possible, provide a docker image that runs the backend service, so we can test the connector.
+If you can't provide a docker image, provide the credentials needed to run against an online service.
+6. Your test backend needs to return more than 10k documents as this is the default size limit for Elasticsearch pagination.
+Having more than 10k documents returned from the test backend will help test the connector more thoroughly.

+### Add new connector

 If you want to add a new connector source, following requirements are mandatory for the initial patch:

-1. add a module or a directory in [connectors/sources](../connectors/sources)
+1. Add a module or a directory in [connectors/sources](../connectors/sources)
-2. implement a class that implements **all methods** described in `connectors.source.BaseDataSource`
+2. Implement a class that implements **all methods** described in `connectors.source.BaseDataSource`
-3. add a unit test in [connectors/sources/tests](../connectors/sources/tests) with **+90% coverage**
+3. Add a unit test in [connectors/sources/tests](../connectors/sources/tests) with **+90% coverage**
-4. **declare your connector** in [config.yml](../config.yml) in the `sources` section
+4. **Declare your connector** in [config.yml](../config.yml) in the `sources` section
-5. **declare your dependencies** in [requirements.txt](../requirements/framework.txt).
-Make sure you pin these dependencies
+5. **Declare your dependencies** in [requirements.txt](../requirements/framework.txt).
+Make sure you pin these dependencies.
-6. For each dependency you are adding, including indirect dependencies, list all the licences and provide the list in your patch.
+6. For each dependency you add (including indirect dependencies) list all licences and provide the list in your patch.
-7. make sure you use an **async lib** for your source.
-If not possible, make sure you don't block the loop
+7. Make sure you use an **async lib** for your source.
+If not possible, make sure you don't block the loop.
-8. when possible, provide a **docker image** that runs the backend service, so we can test the connector.
+8. When possible, provide a **docker image** that runs the backend service, so we can test the connector.
 If you can't provide a docker image, provide the credentials needed to run against an online service.
-9. the **test backend** needs to return more than **10k documents** due to 10k being a default size limit for Elasticsearch pagination.
-Having more than 10k documents returned from the test backend will help testing connector more deeply
+9. Your **test backend** needs to return more than **10k documents** as this is the default size limit for Elasticsearch pagination.
+Having more than 10k documents returned from the test backend will help test the connector more thoroughly.

-Before you start spending some time developing a connector, you should add an issue and reach out, to get an initial feedback on the connector and what libraries it will use.
+Before investing time developing a connector, you should create an issue and reach out to our team for initial feedback on the connector and the libraries it uses.

-### Enhancements
+## Enhancements

-Enhancements that can be done after initial contribution:
+Enhancements that can be done after your initial contribution:

-1. the backend meets the performance requirements if we provide some (memory usage, how fast it syncs 10k docs, etc.)
+1. Ensure the backend meets performance requirements we might request (memory usage, how fast it syncs 10k docs, etc.)
-2. update README for the connector client
+2. Update the README for the connector client
-3. small functional improvements for connector clients
+3. Small functional improvements for connector clients

-### Other
+## Contribution Checklist

 To make sure we're building great connectors, we will be pretty strict on this checklist, and we will not allow connectors to change the framework code itself.